RGBboy/basic-user-schema/readme.md

 ## Todo

-  * role? emailToken? and emailTokenCreated?
+  * role? resetToken? and resetTokenCreated?
 Move to an extended module?
   * Make validation errors easy to work with for controllers.
   * Write rest of Schema Tests:
     - write tests for id property